The nests of mallee fowl provide warmth for eggs by use of rotting vegetation and an insulating layer of soil.

 The Strategy

 Mallee-fowl mounds are not merely piles of earth and leaves but are sophisticated structures designed to leverage the natural process of fermentation for heat production.
-The birds start by digging a large pit, which they fill with plant material—mainly leaves and twigs.
+The birds start by digging a large pit, which they fill with leaves and other plant material.
 This organic matter begins to ferment, producing heat, which is crucial for warming the eggs buried within the mound.

 The true ingenuity of the mallee-fowl lies in its ability to regulate the temperature of the mound meticulously.
 By adding or removing layers of soil, the mallee-fowl ensures that the temperature within the mound stays within the narrow range suitable for egg development.
 This process of adjustment is almost daily, with the birds frequently checking and modifying the insulation of their nests.